What is Good On You’s purpose?

 When a critical mass of users turn towards brands that avoid harm, we create a movement for change.

-Brands that don’t improve their practices will begin to feel the hip pocket and will be forced to change.
+Brands that don’t improve their practices will begin to feel it in their hip pocket and will be forced to change.
 And people around the globe will enjoy a fairer and more sustainable future.

 How is Good On You funded?

 So far Good On You has been made possible by founder contributions, crowdfunding campaigns, grants and seed capital from social impact-driven investors.